akpw/mktxp/README.md

 ## Description
 MKTXP is a Prometheus Exporter for Mikrotik RouterOS devices.\
-It gathers and exports a rich set of metrics across multiple routers, all easily configurable via built-in CLI interface.
+It can also serve as a CLI tool to gather and inspect router metrics directly from the command line, as well as a deterministic **GitOps Configuration Formatter & Splitter** for RouterOS `.rsc` exports.

 While simple to use, MKTXP supports [advanced features](https://github.com/akpw/mktxp#advanced-features) such as automatic IP address resolution with both local & remote DHCP servers, concurrent exports across multiple router devices, configurable data processing & transformations, injectable custom labels for easy device grouping, optional bandwidth testing, support for Prometheus multi-target dynamic discovery, etc.

-Apart from exporting to Prometheus, MKTXP can print selected metrics directly on the command line (see examples below).
+Apart from exporting to Prometheus, MKTXP provides powerful CLI capabilities:
+- **Metrics Inspection**: Print live client, DHCP, connection, and wireless metrics directly to your terminal.
+- **GitOps Config Parser (`mktxp rsc`)**: Parse, clean, and format raw RouterOS `.rsc` export files into clean, deterministic monolithic files (`format`) or split them into a structured, modular GitOps directory hierarchy (`split`) with automatic sidecar script extraction.

 For effortless visualization of the RouterOS metrics exported to Prometheus, MKTXP comes with a dedicated [Grafana dashboard](https://grafana.com/grafana/dashboards/13679):